HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

 #5.
 Some things to consider

--Fire imagry in Iliad 12
+- Fire imagry in Iliad 12
 interlinear gloss:  urn:cite:hmt:vaimg.VA156RN-0327@0.1712,0.5988,0.1011,0.024

--Catalog poetry
+- Catalog poetry
--Intellectual tradition of tracing the etymology of names
+- Intellectual tradition of tracing the etymology of names